-Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - (2) The 3rd quarterly Iron samples taken in 2023 tested above the MCL therefore violating the Iron MCL for the 3rd quarter sampling.
-Regardless, levels were below the MCL for all other quarterly samples.
-Iron is present in the source water.
-Please see the section below for further information about Iron in our water. - (3) The level presented represents the 90th percentile of the 5 sites tested.
+Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - (2) The level presented represents the 90th percentile of the 5 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
 In this case, five samples were collected at your water system and the 90th percentile value was the two highest values (0.300 & 0.590) averaged.
-The action level for copper was not exceeded at any of the sites tested. - (4) The level presented represents the 90th percentile of the five samples collected.
+The action level for copper was not exceeded at any of the sites tested. - (3) The level presented represents the 90th percentile of the five samples collected.
 The action level for lead was not exceeded at any of the 5 sites tested.